saifalfalah/react-handbook/content/javascript-template-literals/index.md

 ---
 title: Template Literals
-description: "Introduced in ES2015, aka ES6, Template Literals offer a new way to declare strings, but also some new interesting constructs which are already widely popular."
+description: 'Introduced in ES2015, aka ES6, Template Literals offer a new way to declare strings, but also some new interesting constructs which are already widely popular.'
 ---

 ## Introduction to Template Literals